prasunanand/gsoc_blog/sciruby_blog.md

 ## **Storing n-dimensional matrices as flat arrays**

-The major components of a NMatrix is its shape, elements, dtype and stype.
+The major components of NMatrix are shape, elements, dtype and stype.
 Any nmatrix when initialised, stores the elements as a flat array.
 ArrayRealVector class is used to store the elements.

-@s stores the elements, @shape stores the shape of array, while @dtype and @stype store the data type and storage type respectively.
+@s stores elements, @shape stores the shape of array, while @dtype and @stype store the data type and storage type respectively.
 Currently, we have nmatrix-jruby implemented for only double matrices.

 NMatrix-MRI uses @s which is an object containing elements, stride, offset (as in C, we need to deal with the memory allocation for the arrays).